based9based/roop/README.md

 ## Installation

 Be aware, the installation needs technical skills and is not for beginners.
 Please do not open platform and installation related issues on GitHub.
-We have a very helpful [Discord](https://discord.com/invite/Y9p4ZQ2sB9) community that will guide you to install roop.
+We have a very helpful.

 [Basic](https://github.com/s0md3v/roop/wiki/1.-Installation) - It is more likely to work on your computer, but will be quite slow